altocodenl/tagaway/readme.md

    - Rotate pictures.
    - Delete pictures.
    - When clicking on tag on the attach/unattach menu, remove selection and query the tag.
+   - When untagging, if no pictures left with that tag, remove tag from query.

 - Open
    - Open picture and trigger fullscreen.